kavezo/ZipZap/README.md

 ### On the computer: installation and running

 On Windows, if you have Python 3.8 installed, you can just run startServer.bat.
 You can close the browser window that pops up but not the command line.

 1. Make sure you have python3, either in a separate env (recommended because system-wide Python dependency graphs are gross) or on your system
 2. Run `pip install -r requirements.txt` in a command line
 3. Run `mitmproxy -s server.py` or `mitmweb -s server.py` in a command line, and do not close this command line.
 (If you run mitmweb though, you can close the browser window.)

+#### Debugging

+_importError: DLL_load failed while importing \_brotli_

+Install the right vcredist for your system from [here](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

+_When I run the .bat file, it can't find python.exe or env\Scripts\mitmweb.exe._

+Make sure you have the latest version of the server.
+For some, a reinstall of Python worked.
+For others, we have yet to find a solution.

 ### On your phone/tablet/emulator: connecting to the private server